For more information, please visit the New Jersey Division of Elections website.

-Voters may refer to their county board of elections website or the New Jersey Division of Elections website to confirm their polling place location for the June 8 Primary Election.
+Voters may refer to their county board of elections website or the New Jersey Division of Elections website to confirm their polling place location for the General Election.
 Voters can determine their polling place by entering their address in the New Jersey Division of Elections’ polling place locator (https://voter.svrs.nj.gov/polling-place-search).

 Returning Vote-by-Mail Ballots:

 Voters may mail their completed ballots to the county board of elections.
 To be counted, the ballots must be postmarked on or before November 2, 2021 and received by 8:00 p.m. on November 8, 2021.
 Vote-by-mail ballots will come with prepaid return envelopes.

 Voters may also cast their vote by hand-delivering their vote-by-mail ballot to the appropriate county board of elections, dropping the ballot in a secure drop box, or submitting the ballot at their designated polling location by 8:00 p.m. on November 2.

 - NOTE: Every county must provide at least ten secure ballot drop boxes in locations readily accessible to the registered voters within that county.
 The locations of the drop boxes will be provided on the county board of elections’ website and in the notice sent to “active” registered voters